akkartik/lines.love/Manual_tests.md

 * Some ADT/interface support would be helpful in keeping per-line state in sync.
 Any change to line data should clear line `fragments` and `screen_line_starting_pos`.

+* Some inputs get processed in love.textinput and some in love.keypressed.
+  Several bugs have arisen due to destructive interference between the two for some key chord.
+I wish I could guarantee that the two sets are disjoint.
+But perhaps I'm not thinking about this right.